Applifting/link-shortener/README.md

 Displays a list of all active links and their owners.

 **/links/me**
-Authenticates the user, then displays a list of all the user's links.
+Displays a list of all links created by the authenticated user.
-Based on the user's Google id.

 **/create**
 A form for creating new links.
-If an active link with the same endpoint already exists, an error will be thrown.

-**/edit/active/<link_id>**
-A form for updating the URL of an active link pointed to via the id specified within the endpoint's link_id parameter.

-**/edit/inactive/<link_id>**
+Creating a link with identical endpoint to an already existing active link is not allowed.

+**/edit/<link_id>**
-A form for updating the URL of an inactive link pointed to via the id specified within the endpoint's link_id parameter.
+A form for updating attributes of a link identified by the endpoint's link_id parameter.

 **/deactivate/<link_id>**
-Deactivates the active link pointed to via the id specified within the endpoint's link_id parameter.
+Deactivates an active link identified by the endpoint's link_id parameter.
-If deactivation date had been set, it will not be carried over.
+If a deactivation date had been set, it will not be carried over.

 **/activate/<link_id>**
-Activates the inactive link pointed to via the id specified within the endpoint's link_id parameter.
+Activates an inactive link identified by the endpoint's link_id parameter.
-If activation date has been set, it will not be carried over.
+If an activation date had been set, it will not be carried over.

-**/delete/<status>/<link_id>**
-Status = {'active', 'inactive'}.
+**/delete/<link_id>**
-Deletes the link with the status and the id specified by the endpoint's respective parameters status and link_id.
+Deletes a link identified by the endpoint's link_id parameter.

-**/reset/<status>/<link_id>**
-Status = {'active', 'inactive'}.
+**/reset/<link_id>**
-Resets the password of the link with the status and the id specified by the endpoint's respective parameters status and link_id.
+Resets password of a link identified by the endpoint's link_id parameter.

-**/get_links** (API)
-Displays a JSON formatted data from the database - health check for development.

 **/authorize/<link_id>**
-A form for entering a password for an active link pointed to via the id specified within the endpoint's link_id parameter.
+A form for submitting a password of a link identified by the endpoint's link_id parameter.
-An automatic redirection target for accessing any link secured by a password.
+Attempts at accessing password secured links will be automatically redirected to this endpoint.
-Submitting a correct password results in redirection to the link's specific URL.
+Submitting the correct password results in redirection to the link's specific URL.

-To do eventually:

-- Overview HTTP error codes and create templates to display them to users
-- Write unit tests

 To do before production:

-- Hide environment variables
-- Change DB configuration
 - Change wait_for_db from sleep to pinging the db